cmakelib/cmakelib/README.md

 - Choose directory where cmakelib will be stored.
 We will call this directory
 <bimcm_root>
 - Clone repository to local computer to <bimcm_root>
-- Define ENV var `BIMCM_DIR` as absolute path to already cloned repository
+- Define System ENV var `BIMCM_DIR` as absolute path to already cloned repository
-- Define ENV var `BIMCM_REQUIRED_ENV_TMP_PATH` to path to existing directory.
+- Define System ENV var `BIMCM_REQUIRED_ENV_TMP_PATH` to path to existing directory.
 This variable represents Cache directory where the cache will be stored
-- Restart computer (due to ENV vars) and in given CMakeLists.txt call `FIND_PACKAGE(BIMCM [COMPONENTS STORAGE])`
+- Restart computer (due to System ENV vars) and in given CMakeLists.txt call `FIND_PACKAGE(BIMCM [COMPONENTS STORAGE])`
 - Everything should works fine now